 Although technical knowledge in management is vital for managerial effectiveness, the practicing manager will use human skills from day one in the workplace.
 This module aims to improve students' knowledge about human behavior with specific emphasis on theory-based analysis and critical application of knowledge.
-We will address individual,
+We will address individual, group and organization-wide issues with the aim of proving students the value of systematic study and diagnostic thinking.

-- identify the causes of discussed human behaviour - interpret the dynamics of interpersonal and group behaviour - assess the value of theories in practical management of people - develop management and leadership potential - communicate and interact with people in the work environment, - assess the significance of difficult situations and handle them efficiently, - use theory-based problem-solving approaches - work in groups in a friendly and value-adding manner.
+- 1. identify the causes of discussed human behaviour - 2. interpret the dynamics of interpersonal and group behaviour - 3. assess the value of theories in practical management of people - 4. develop management and leadership potential - 5.communicate and interact with people in the work environment, - 6. assess the significance of difficult situations and handle them efficiently, - 7. use theory-based problem-solving approaches - 8. work in groups in a friendly and value-adding manner.

-Introduction, requirements.
+- Introduction, requirements.
 What is Organizational Behaviour?

-Tutorial: How much do we already know?
+- Tutorial: How much do we already know?

-Diversity in Organizations, Attitudes and Job Satisfaction
+- Diversity in Organizations, Attitudes and Job Satisfaction

-Tutorial: What about your attitudes?
+- Tutorial: What about your attitudes?

-Personality and Values Tutorial: Who we are?
+- Personality and Values

+- Tutorial: Who we are?

-Perception
+- Perception

-Tutorial: Are you sure?
+- Tutorial: Are you sure?

-Learning
+- Learning

-Tutorial: How do people learn?
+- Tutorial: How do people learn?

-Motivation; Concepts
+- Motivation; Concepts

-Tutorial: Are you driven to succeed?
+- Tutorial: Are you driven to succeed?

-Midterm examination
+- Midterm examination

-Communication
+- Communication

-Tutorial: Can you express what you want to say?
+- Tutorial: Can you express what you want to say?

-Foundations of Group Behaviour
+- Foundations of Group Behaviour

-Tutorial: How tough are you?
+- Tutorial: How tough are you?

-Leadership Theories and Issues
+- Leadership Theories and Issues

-Tutorial: Are you a leader?
+- Tutorial: Are you a leader?

-Power and Politics
+- Power and Politics

-Tutorial: Can you use power?
+- Tutorial: Can you use power?

-Conflict and Negotiation
+- Conflict and Negotiation

-Tutorial: Can you defend your interest?
+- Tutorial: Can you defend your interest?

-Pre-examination revision week.
+- Pre-examination revision week.
 No class, reading week.